ecommerce

 • Ecommerce addon to an existing website: If you have a WordPress website or similar you can use addons like WooCommerce to make things easier.

-Magento Review: Pros
+Adobe Commerce Review: Pros

-There are several pros to Magento.
+There are several pros to the Adobe Commerce system.

 Open Source

 To start with, you can host the platform on your own, or a web hosting company’s server.
-The basic Magento version itself is free to download and use, although you will need to pay for development to tweak it to your requirements.
+The basic version is free to download and use, although you will need to pay for development to tweak it to your requirements.

-Magento Cons
+Cons

 But the service is not without cons.